21 may 2019 I added text, and added videos.

 There is definitely potential, Box has some great ideas, for example, use of bushings, but there some flaw that can’t be ignored.

-BOX one has great potential, but the current rear dérailleur should not have been released to the public, as the product has major flaws, which hopefully will be fixed in the next version.
+BOX one has great potential, but the current rear dérailleur should not have been released to the public, as the product has major flaws, I hope these issues are fixed in the new generation of Box One.

-So I can’t recommend Box one Rd at this stage, but I can’t really recommend any other rear dérailleur either, I really hope they will fix this issue, by offering a free rear body upgrade, which would be easy to do, & easy for the more custom to install, as the Box ONE Rd can be fully disassembled, with only a screwdriver & Allen keys.I recommend keeping up to date with Box is doing, as maybe they will make the perfect Rd in the future.
+So I can’t recommend the First generation of Box one Rd at this stage, but I can’t really recommend any other mechanical rear dérailleur or shifter either, I really hope they will fix this issue, by offering a free rear body upgrade, which would be easy to do, & easy for the more custom to install, as the Box ONE Rd can be fully disassembled, with only a screwdriver & Allen keys.I recommend keeping up to date with Box is doing..